Date: 23 October 2014. Renting versus Selling.

 off Bahia Honda State Park.

-agencies solve some problems and good tenants make a world of
+agencies and property management companies solve some problems.
+Good tenants make a world of

 difference.
 However when things go wrong, they can go very, very

 wrong.
-And depending upon the level of disaster, your cruise could
+Depending upon the level of disaster, your cruise could

 be cut short.

 tenant.
-If the individual or couple cannot afford a down-payment, tough.
+If the individual or couple cannot afford a down-payment to

-reason though is one that was shared by a fellow boater.
+reason to not rent though is one shared by a fellow boater.
 He said

 that the peace of mind he enjoyed by not having to worry about a